foliovision/fv-wordpress-flowplayer/readme.txt

 == Changelog ==

+= 7.5... - 2023/../.. =

+* AWS SDK update - PHP 7.4 is now required for the DigitalOcean Spaces/AWS S3 browser and uploader

 = 7.5.41.7212 - 2023/10/04 =

 * YouTube - fixing playback glitches on Android and iOS, tested with iOS 12.5.7 to 17.0